 The same goes for Wills held by a Bank.
 Vaults full of unclaimed Wills have recently been found, with most of the people who made them sadly departed, and deemed to have had no Will.

 Without registration, at an already fraught and difficult time for your loved ones, there is the risk that one or more of the below situations may occur:

 - It may be assumed that you did not write a Will meaning that the wrong people benefit.

 - Your loved ones may miss out on receiving what you would like them to receive.

 - The Courts may have to be instructed to decide who receives what from your estate.

 - A previous Will may be deemed as your final wishes and

 - Family disputes may occur.

 That is why at Cheyney Goulding we register all our Wills with a National database so that, when the time comes, anybody searching for the Will of one our clients will be able to establish where it is and when it was made.
 This massively increases the likelihood of the Will being used and the person’s last wishes being carried out correctly.
 When it comes to Probate, we want to make it as pain free as possible to carry out a loved one’s final wishes and this all starts by ensuring the correct Will is being used.

-If you would like to know more about the registration of Wills with the national database or would just like to have a conversation with us about updating or drafting a Will, please do not hesitate to contact Christopher Seddon, who is the head of our Private Client Team, or Jo Purse, one of our Private Client Solicitors, for guidance and an initial free telephone consultation.
+If you would like to know more about the registration of Wills with the national database or would just like to have a conversation with us about updating or drafting a Will, please do not hesitate to contact Christopher Seddon, who is the head of our Private Client Team for guidance and an initial free telephone consultation.

 firstname.lastname@example.org 01483 796008